Cost of Static Caravan Decking

 Planning for Decking

 Do be aware that before any decking can be laid down, it’s highly likely that the owners of the park will want to see plans of your proposed decking and skirting.
+Note that apart from any space or aesthetic considerations, there may be important health and safety rules to follow.
+Primarily, gas build-up and ventilation will need to be considered.

 If you go ahead without signing any legal documents, you may face the consequences if they go on to claim they haven’t been informed or are unhappy with the finished project.